-With more than 20 years' experience in commercial and residential real estate development, Ralph E. Bellar, Jr. represents developers of national and regional companies, tenants, and retailers in a variety of real estate matters.
-He handles construction, leasing, land acquisition and use, purchase and sale contracts, development and easement agreements, financing, bond financing and zoning, and plotting matters.
+With more than 30 years' experience in commercial and residential real estate development, Ralph E. Bellar, Jr. represents developers, national and regional companies, tenants, and retailers in a variety of real estate matters.
+He handles construction, leasing, land acquisition, land use, purchase and sale contracts, development and easement agreements, pipeline and utility easements and licenses, financing, bond financing, zoning, and subdivision matters.
+Ralph acts as general counsel to a number of community improvement districts and transportation development districts in the state of Missouri.

-Ralph has extensive experience assisting developers and companies in obtaining economic development incentives such as tax increment financing, Chapter 99 and Chapter 353 real property tax abatements, Enhanced Enterprise Zone tax credits, and Chapter 100 bonds and in the formation of community and neighborhood improvement districts.
-While representing clients on zoning, platting, subdivision, land use, special benefit districts, and related development matters, he regularly appears before city councils, plan commissions, tax increment financing commissions, and zoning boards in both Missouri and Kansas.
+Ralph has extensive experience assisting developers and companies in obtaining economic development incentives such as tax increment financing, Chapter 99 and Chapter 353 real property tax abatements, Enhanced Enterprise Zone tax credits and tax abatements, Chapter 100 industrial revenue bond financing, and in the formation of community improvement districts, transportation development districts and neighborhood improvement districts.
+While representing clients on zoning, platting, subdivision, land use, special benefit districts, and related development matters, Ralph regularly appears before city councils, plan commissions, tax increment financing commissions, and zoning boards in both Missouri and Kansas.

-Ralph has been involved in many large projects in the Kansas City metropolitan area, including three of the largest office buildings in Kansas City: the Town Pavilion (38-story office/retail building), the 1201 Walnut Building, and One Kansas City Place; the representation of one of the nation's largest retailers in acquiring property to open its first stores in the Kansas City metropolitan area; the development of Barry Towne (346-acre mixed use development); the sale of the historic Boley Building to a company for use as its corporate headquarters; the Plaza Colonnade project (a $72 million public/private venture with the public library, resulting in a new library, office building, retail, and parking garage); and Summit Fair (a 500,000-square foot retail development in Lee's Summit, MO).
+Ralph has been involved in many large projects in the Kansas City metropolitan area, including three of the largest office buildings in Kansas City: the Town Pavilion (38-story office/retail building), the 1201 Walnut Building, and One Kansas City Place; the representation of one of the nation's largest retailers in acquiring property to open its first stores in the Kansas City metropolitan area; the development of Barry Towne (346-acre mixed-use development); the sale of the historic Boley Building to a company for use as its corporate headquarters; the Plaza Colonnade project (a $72 million public/private venture with the public library, resulting in a new library, office building, retail, and parking garage); Summit Fair (a 500,000-square foot retail development in Lee's Summit, MO); and the Streets of West Prior (a 73 acre mixed-use project in Lee’s Summit, Missouri).

 - University of Kansas School of Law (J.D., 1988)